itsmearafik/call_center_analysis/README.md

 🌟 Why This Project Matters

-In customer-facing industries, call centers are the heartbeat of customer experience—but they often struggle with long wait times, inconsistent agent performance, and high customer churn.
+In customer-facing industries, call centers are the heartbeat of customer experience but they often struggle with long wait times, inconsistent agent performance, and high customer churn.

 This project demonstrates how I applied data analytics to:
 * Identify peak call times and optimize workforce allocation.